 Council managed public car parks are OPEN

-Public toilets managed and maintained by Pembrokeshire County Council will revert to winter hours from Monday, 2nd November.
+Public toilets managed and maintained by Pembrokeshire County Council are running on winter hours

 Of the 68 toilets, 12 will close for the winter.

 The toilets that will close for winter are: